docker/docs/engine/swarm/services.md

 The `--update-max-failure-ratio` flag controls what fraction of tasks can fail during an update before the update as a whole is considered to have failed.
-For example, with `--update-max-failure-ratio 0.1 --update-failure-action pause`, after 10% of the tasks being updated fail, the update will be paused.
+For example, with `--update-max-failure-ratio 0.1 --update-failure-action pause`, after 10% of the tasks being updated fail, the update is paused.

 An individual task update is considered to have failed if the task doesn't start up, or if it stops running within the monitoring period specified with